 But lawmaking is only one of Parliament’s roles.
 MEPs discuss and set the political agenda in key debates with national and international leaders, investigate areas of concern, assess the need for action and initiate revisions of laws and new rules.

 MEPs assess the work of the EU Commission, keep track of how EU laws are implemented in member states and hold powerful institutions and organisations to account, in particular where fundamental rights come under threat.
 Close to citizens’ concerns, they use their right – and duty - of scrutiny to check the results of EU policies on the spot, monitor (and vote on) negotiations for international agreements and veto Commission acts when necessary.
-Read FAQ on the work of MEPs and the Assessment of the Commission's performance to date (EP Research).
+Read FAQ on the work of MEPs.

 Parliament also changed its internal rules to enable more efficient and ever more transparent EU lawmaking over the past four years.
 Urgent matters, especially measures to help member states recover from the financial crisis, were dealt with in fast-track procedures.
 Learn more about the “Better Lawmaking agreement”.

 Almost 1000 legislative proposals by the Juncker Commission have been discussed, improved and most have been concluded successfully after negotiations with the Council since the 2014 elections.
 Major legislative decisions during Parliament’s 8th term: